 - 2009.
 VAT transformed from manufacture-oriented to consumption-oriented.
 Companies were allowed to deduct the input VAT on purchasing machinery and equipment from their output VAT.

 - 2013.
 Business Tax to VAT Pilot Reform was extended to other parts of China.

 - 2014.
-Pilot was further extended to the sectors of railway transportation, mail and telecommunications.
+The pilot was further extended to the sectors of railway transportation, mail, and telecommunications.